9ae/ace/wiki/vault/o.02.md

 **Only Vio is illegal, Sicili is a registered resident**

 - [ ] Weave the Order's presence into this chapter, so next chapter won't be as jarring.
+- [ ] Why is Erik not in this at all?
+- [ ] teaser scene with Zaki feels weird to be reflecting on a girl since his mentor just died

 # Ordinary World